Maximize tax savings

-The “cap” in small-cap stocks refers to a company’s capitalization as determined by the total market value of its publicly traded shares.
-Small-cap stocks are generally defined as the stock of publicly traded companies that have a market capitalization ranging less than ₹500 crores.
+The “cap” in small-cap stocks refers to a company’s capitalisation as determined by the total market value of its publicly traded shares.
+Small-cap stocks are generally defined as the stock of publicly traded companies that have a market capitalisation ranging less than Rs 500 crore.
 Technically speaking as underlying companies are young and seek to expand aggressively, they are more volatile and vulnerable to losses during downtime in the market.
-In a Small-Cap fund, the fund manager can have exposure to stocks of small companies in the range of 65%-90%.
+In a small-cap fund, the fund manager can have exposure to stocks of small companies in the range of 65%-90%.

 Small-cap stocks give individual investors an edge over institutional investors.
 This is because institutional investors prefer to purchases large-cap stocks due to its stability, while investors hoping for aggressive returns will invest in these funds.
 Further, fund composition plays a vital role, and an impulsive decision will endanger your investment.

 We can also say that avoiding investment in small-cap fund can’t be a prudent way to deal with it.
 In fact, such an escape might prevent you from enjoying its magical return generating potential.
 One must learn patience while dealing with these funds.
 Else it won’t take long to erode the gains made by your portfolio owing to faulty switches or redemptions.

 Small-cap funds suffer from market risk, i.e. the Net Asset Value (NAV) of the fund fluctuates along with the movements of the underlying benchmark.
 Times when the market is not performing, small-cap funds suffer a lot as they are less-established and opt to move out of business.
 On the other hand, it’s a great investment avenue for those who can tolerate more risk and are looking for more aggressive growth.

 In the last couple of years, the market has seen the small category perform exceptionally well and has also attracted a lot of investor interest and money in this category.
 Small-cap funds are presumed to have significant yet hidden potential to be a “multi-bagger” (Indian financial jargon for equity stock which gives a return of more than 100%) one day.